 George Wayne Seymour Squtxulenuxw is from Stz’uminus First Nation.
 He is a student in and teacher for SFU Hul’q’umi’num’ language courses, and he teaches language and culture for Cowichan Valley School District 79, when he’s not busily engaged in carving, smoking fish, and other traditional pursuits.
 He has been very glad to bring out some of the stories that he heard as a child so that the younger generation can enjoy and learn from them.

 Claudia Sylvester (aka Peanuts) is from Xwul’qw’selu.
-Her s-hwulmuhwa’lh sne is Siqa’mulwut.
+Her s-hwulmuhwa’lh sne is Siya’mulwut.
 Her grandparents are the late Wilfred and Sarah Sylvester.
-Her parents are Darlene Sylvester Sunatiye’ and Arvid Charlie Lushiim.
-She is a Hul’q’umi’num’ teacher at Cheminus Elementary, Chemainus Secondary, and Crofton Elementary.
+Her parents are Darlene Sylvester Sunatiye’ and Arvid Charlie Luschiim.
+She is a Hul’q’umi’num’ teacher at Chemainus Elementary, Chemainus Secondary, and Crofton Elementary.

 Dolly Sylvester Hohwulenuhwtanaat is from Xwul’qw’selu.
 She is a Hul’q’umi’num’ language teacher at Alexander School where she teaches grades K–7.
 She has inspired many generations of students to do their best in learning their language.
 She is a student in and a teacher for SFU Hul’q’umi’num’ language courses.